pytorch/ignite/README.rst

 Contributing
 ============
 We appreciate all contributions.
 If you are planning to contribute back bug-fixes, please do so without any further discussion.
 If you plan to contribute new features, utility functions or extensions, please first open an issue and discuss the feature with us.

+Please see the [contribution guidelines](https://github.com/pytorch/ignite/blob/master/CONTRIBUTING.md) for more information.